 If you are interested in astronomy, space and universe news you can read these here.
 We have several news sources like:

-The post Pittsburgh Goes Dark: Could This New Dark-Sky Ordinance Begin a Trend? appeared first on Sky & Telescope.
+The post This Week's Sky at a Glance, November 25 – December 4 appeared first on Sky & Telescope.

 The first-ever planetary defense mission is now on its way to the asteroid Didymos and its moon, Dimorphos.

 The post NASA’s DART Mission Launches for Head-on Collision with an Asteroid appeared first on Sky & Telescope.

 The Solar Orbiter mission will fly past Earth Friday night, setting up a dramatic sunward plunge.

 The post Solar Orbiter to Fly Past Earth Thanksgiving Weekend appeared first on Sky & Telescope.

 Astronomers have observed an object like ‘Oumuamua — but unlike the first known interstellar visitor, this one is in the solar system.

 The post Can This Near-Earth Asteroid Help Us Understand the First Interstellar Visitor? appeared first on Sky & Telescope.

 Orion now rises in the east around 8 p.m.
 Will Betelgeuse or Rigel be the first of his bright stars to come up?
 That depends on your latitude; Los Angeles and Atlanta are balance points.
 The Pleiades and Aldebaran watch this scene from high above.